ofir-cohen/ex2/README.md

 ```

 ## Algorithm Description
-For this algorithm we used the rpart package, which grows a decision tree and
+For this algorithm we used the rpart package, which grows a decision tree that predicts whether a certain passenger survived.
 ```{r}
 titanic.rpart <- rpart(Survived ~ ., data = df.numeric,method="class")
 ```